willshersystems/ansible-docker/README.md

 Port used to test server for server reboot completing.
 Defaults to *22*, but really uses *ansible_ssh_port* and will only use this value if that isn't set.

+* docker_remote_clients

+List of remote IP addresses to allow access via UFW to the server.
+Defaults to *undefined*.
+Note that ufw is not started or enabled by this module.

 Dependencies
 ------------